gunjanmishra090/gunjanmishra090/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Data Structures & Algorithms, Full Stack Development, and System Design.
+- 🔭 I’m currently working on Data Analysis, AI/ML Full Stack Development.
 - 🌱 I’m continuously learning new technologies and sharpening my coding skills.
 - 👯 I’m open to collaborating on projects that challenge the status quo in tech.
 - 🤔 Always eager to explore and apply the latest in AI/ML and software development.